nadiawoodninja/Narative-Viz/README.md

 # Narative Visualization.
-This page is an exploration of Minnesota's Air Quality selected for the year 2021.
+These visualizations are an exploration of Minnesota's Air Quality using Tableau's storytelling features.
 URL: https://nadiawoodninja.github.io/Narative-Viz/
 This page renders correctly in Chrome.